galou/cage/README.rst

   - Each line: ``YYYY-MM-DD,moon_phase``.
   - ``moon.csv`` until year 2031 is provided.
-  - If supported by your font, you can use the `unicode characters`_:
+  - If supported by your font, you can use the following `unicode characters`_:

     - New Moon Symbol "🌑", U+1F311.
     - First Quarter Moon Symbol "🌓", U+1F313 or Waxing Crescent Moon Symbol "🌒, U+1F312.